andrii2g/adc-oversampling-enob/docs/MATH.md

 ENOB = (SNR_dB - 1.76) / 6.02
 ```

 This relation is conventionally associated with a full-scale sinusoidal input and ideal quantization assumptions.
-The simulator may report the transformed value for its ramp experiment as a comparative metric, but documentation must state that it is not a standards-grade ADC dynamic-performance measurement.
+The simulator reports the transformed value for nonconstant ramp references when SNR is defined.
+It is a comparative metric, not a standards-grade ADC dynamic-performance measurement.

 ## Relative effective-resolution gain